Ioan-E/Python-Files/Small projects/README.md

 README FILE

 This section is used for keeping various useful use cases.
-It outlines different tools, modules, and techniques learned and used.
+It outlines different tools, modules, and techniques learned and **used**.